joeya20/ENEL592-FinalProject/FinalReport.md

 10. CWE-1274: Improper Access Control for Volatile Memory Containing Boot Code
 11. CWE-1277: Firmware Not Updateable
 12. CWE-1300: Improper Protection of Physical Side Channels

+These 12 CWEs are all applicable to bug insertion at the RTL.
+Because they are so generic, they are fairly open to intepretation.
+For example, CWE-1240: Use of a Cryptographic Primitive with a Risky Implementation mainly mentions the use of "weak" cryptographic primitives (e.g., weak algorithms like MD5), but this can also be understood as the incorrect implementation of a strong algorithm.
+The latter is suitable for this project as it theoretically requires minimal modification to the original design while still having high impact.

+From the 12 most important CWES, I classify them by CWE Category, the highest level of the CWE hierarchy.
+Again, the goal is to develop a distributed set of bugs and classifying them by category will allow me to gain the most variety.

+**CWE-1196: Security Flow Issues**
+- CWE-1274: Improper Access Control for Volatile Memory Containing Boot Code

+**CWE-1198: Privilege Separation and Access Control Issues**
+- CWE-1189: Improper Isolation of Shared Resources on System-on-a-Chip (SoC)
+- CWE-1260: Improper Handling of Overlap Between Protected Memory Ranges

+**CWE-1199: General Circuit and Logic Design Concerns**
+- CWE-1231: Improper Prevention of Lock Bit Modification
+- CWE-1233: Security-Sensitive Hardware Controls with Missing Lock Bit Protection

+**CWE-1205: Security Primitives and Cryptography Issues**
+- CWE-1240: Use of a Cryptographic Primitive with a Risky Implementation

+**CWE-1206: Power, Clock, Thermal, and Reset Concerns**
+- CWE-1256: Improper Restriction of Software Interfaces to Hardware Features

+**CWE-1207: Debug and Test Problems**
+- CWE-1191: On-Chip Debug and Test Interface With Improper Access Control
+- CWE-1244: Internal Asset Exposed to Unsafe Debug Access Level or State
+- CWE-1272: Sensitive Information Uncleared Before Debug/Power State Transition

+**CWE-1208: Cross-Cutting Problems**
+- CWE-1277: Firmware Not Updateable

+**CWE-1388: Physical Access Issues and Concerns**
+- CWE-1300: Improper Protection of Physical Side Channels

 ### CWE-1189